-Last week one of my friends invited me to a clothing swap.
-The clothing swap was hosted by one of her friends.
-I really had a great time, so I am adding it as one of my spring cleaning tips.
+Recently, one of my friends invited me to a clothing swap.
+The clothing was a group of friends enjoying refreshments and looking through each others cloths.
+The conversations were just as cool and seeing the cool clothes that we were eager to pass along to someone else.
+I’m sharing how this swap worked because I really had a great time, so I am adding it as one of my spring cleaning tips.

 Here is how it worked